cdisc-org/usdm/README.md

 ### General

-#### SheeText string
+#### Sheets

-The workbook consisText string of several sheeText string each with a dedicated purpose.
+The workbook consists of several sheets each with a dedicated purpose.

 - Study sheet
 - Study Identifiers sheet
 - Study Design sheet
-- one or more Timeline sheeText string
+- one or more Timeline sheets
 - Study Design Indications and Interventions sheet
 - Study Design Populations sheet
-- Study Design Objectives and EndpoinText string sheet
+- Study Design Objectives and Endpoints sheet
 - Study Design Estimands sheet
 - Study Design Procedures sheet
 - Study Design Encounters sheet
-- Study Design ElemenText string sheet
+- Study Design Elements sheet
 - Configuration sheet

-The content of each sheet is described below
+The content of each sheet is described below.
+Example workbooks can be found in the [CDISC Reference Architecture repo](https://github.com/cdisc-org/DDF-RA/tree/sprint-11/Deliverables/IG/examples).

+Note: the link above points to the sprint 11 branch.
+This will be merged into the main branch prior to public review.

 #### CDISC Terminology